Lee and Karen Duquette,

 Karen Duquette sits on the shoreline of Lake Michigan Karen Duquette sits on the shoreline of Lake Michigan

 Below: Look at the size of the rock that a wave threw at Karen Duquette.
 It landed ON her belly.
 Look at the size of the wave coming at her.
-Karen was not aware of the danger about to attack her.
+Karen was not aware of the serious DANGER about to attack her.

 a big rock that landed on Karen's belly a big rock that landed on Karen's belly

-Below: The next wave rolled Karen Duquette over sideways.
+Below: The next wave rolled Karen Duquette over and over sideways.
 Lee Duquette yelled at her that if she got washed out into the lake, he could not save her.

 Karen Duquette sits on the shoreline of Lake Michigan a wave rolls Karen over sideways

-Below: The waves grew bigger and stronger, so Karen Duquette decided it was not safe to sit there anymore.
+Below: The waves grew bigger and stronger, so Karen Duquette knew it was not safe to sit there anymore.
 Her bathing suit was full of sand.

 big waves on Lake Michigan big waves on Lake Michigan